The RMA Journal Guidelines for Authors

 Use charts and graphs to illustrate your point.
 Not all articles benefit from charts and graphs, but many do.
 Charts and graphs may be created in Word and sent embedded within the article; if imported from another program, however, please send the files from which they originated, whether PowerPoint or Excel.

 Use bulleted and numbered points.
 No matter how technical the topic, the best writing is simple writing.
 By using short sentences, lists, and subheads, you make your article easier to read and understand.

 Explain “how to.”
 Our readers want to learn.
 Articles offering useful advice, such as what to consider when lending to hotels, are most popular.
 Readers also like to learn from others’ mistakes in “Spilled Milk” articles.
 Articles that offer problem-solving tips are also well read.

-Limit the use of footnotes.
+Limit the use of footnotes and place them at the end of the article, not at the end of the page.
 We discourage the use of more than 10 footnotes and actually prefer less than five.
 The RMA Journal articles should not read like research papers.